junobuild/docs/docs/comparison/vs-heroku.md

 Heroku introduced a simple way to deploy apps — push code, and it ran in the cloud.
 It remains a solid choice for long-running, traditional web applications.

-But today’s stack is different.
-Modern apps favor lightweight deployments, usage-based execution, and infrastructure that doesn’t require maintaining always-on containers.
+But today's stack is different.
+Modern apps favor lightweight deployments, usage-based execution, and infrastructure that doesn't require maintaining always-on containers.

 Juno brings back Heroku-style simplicity for the modern era — giving you your own execution environment with no servers to manage and no platform control over your app.